Law Offices of

 Buying For Sale By Owner Property Without a Realtor®

-YOUR RISKS BUYING A PROPERTY WITHOUT PROFESSIONAL REPRESENTATION
+WHAT ARE MY RISKS BUYING A PROPERTY WITHOUT PROFESSIONAL REPRESENTATION?

 Just as sellers of real estate may want to avoid the cost of professional representation by a Realtor®, you as a buyer could have the same motivation when you encounter a “for sale by owner” property.

 You know that a “FSBO” is being sold without the expense of a commission paid by the seller, so it makes sense that the seller can sell at a lower price.
 Since your working with a real estate broker representing you would add to the sales expense, it is tempting to think that a one-on-one purchase without involving professionals would appeal to the seller as well as to you.